awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/iam-role.md

 }
 ```

+**Note**
+The `firehose:Get*` permission refers to an internal accessor that Kinesis Data Analytics uses to access the stream\.
+There is no public accessor for a Kinesis Data Firehose delivery stream\.

 If you direct Amazon Kinesis Data Analytics to write output to external destinations in your application output configuration, you need to grant the following permission to the IAM role\.

 ### Permissions Policy for Writing to a Kinesis Stream<a name="iam-role-permissions-policy-ak-stream"></a>